pretix/pretix/doc/api/resources/memberships.rst

 ===================================== ========================== =======================================================
-id                                    integer                    Internal ID of the membership customer                              string                     Identifier of the customer associated with this membership (can't be changed) membership_type                       integer                    Internal ID of the membership type date_start                            datetime                   Start of validity date_end                              datetime                   End of validity
+id                                    integer                    Internal ID of the membership customer                              string                     Identifier of the customer associated with this membership (can't be changed) testmode                              boolean                    Whether this is a test membership membership_type                       integer                    Internal ID of the membership type date_start                            datetime                   Start of validity date_end                              datetime                   End of validity